 The physical presentations of the participants are depicted in Figure 2.
-The majority of patients experienced discomfort in the breast (52.06%), followed by a lump (45.86%), discomfort in the arm (34.81%), itching (33.82%), changes in breast shape (31.36%), skin changes (12.72%), nipple discharge (12.13%), and ulcer or sore skin (11.5%).
-According to the findings presented in Table 4, the predominant reason for delaying seeking medical attention was the perception that the problem would disappear spontaneously (79.14%) of participants.
-Negligence or carelessness was similarly prevalent, with 75.54% of participants attributing their delay to this factor.
-Financial constraints were reported by 65.47% of participants, while competing life priorities, such as familial responsibilities, were mentioned by 54.68% of participants.
-Embarrassment about breast examinations was noted by 44.60% of participants, followed by being too busy with other commitments (41.01%) and fear of potential cancer diagnosis or treatment (38.13%).
-Additional factors contributing to patient delay included difficulties in arranging transportation to medical facilities (27.34%) and a lack of information about available healthcare resources (24.46%).
-Moreover, 21.58% of participants encountered delays in securing appointments with healthcare providers, and 20.14% cited miscellaneous reasons not captured by the options provided above.
+The majority of patients experienced discomfort in the breast (52.1%), followed by a lump (45.9%), discomfort in the arm (34.8%), itching (33.8%), changes in breast shape (31.4%), skin changes (12.7%), nipple discharge (12.1%), and ulcer or sore skin (11.5%).
+According to the findings presented in Table 4, the predominant reason for delaying seeking medical attention was the perception that the problem would disappear spontaneously (79.1%) of participants.
+Negligence or carelessness was similarly prevalent, with 75.5% of participants attributing their delay to this factor.
+Financial constraints were reported by 65.5% of participants, while competing life priorities, such as familial responsibilities, were mentioned by 54.7% of participants.
+Embarrassment about breast examinations was noted by 44.6% of participants, followed by being too busy with other commitments (41.0%) and fear of potential cancer diagnosis or treatment (38.1%).
+Additional factors contributing to patient delay included difficulties in arranging transportation to medical facilities (27.3%) and a lack of information about available healthcare resources (24.5%).
+Moreover, 21.6% of participants encountered delays in securing appointments with healthcare providers, and 20.1% cited miscellaneous reasons not captured by the options provided above.

-Appointment delay contributes significantly to patient delay, particularly among individuals with a previous family history of breast cancer, where it reaches its peak at 13.33%.
-Conversely, the lowest patient delay rate, at 8.06%, is observed among those who experience embarrassment regarding breast examinations and also with a previous family history of breast cancer.
-Moreover, factors such as having a family history of breast cancer with being too busy, and lacking information emerge as predominant reasons for patient delay, with rates reaching their highest at 11.11% and 11.76% among participants.
+Appointment delay contributes significantly to patient delay, particularly among individuals with a previous family history of breast cancer, where it reaches its peak at 13.3%.
+Conversely, the lowest patient delay rate, at 8.1%, is observed among those who experience embarrassment regarding breast examinations and also with a previous family history of breast cancer.
+Moreover, factors such as having a family history of breast cancer being too busy, and lacking information emerge as predominant reasons for patient delay, with rates reaching their highest at 11.1% and 11.8% among participants.
 Additionally, competing life priorities, such as taking care of family, and the fear associated with cancer diagnosis and/or treatment, also emerge as dominant factors contributing to patient delay, particularly evident among individuals with a family history of breast cancer.

 Different types of delay and its associated factors